shrff/gutenberg/docs/data/data-core-editor.md

  * id: The notice id.

-### fetchSharedBlocks
+### fetchSavedBlocks

-Returns an action object used to fetch a single shared block or all shared blocks from the REST API into the store.
+Returns an action object used to fetch a single saved block or all saved blocks from the REST API into the store.

 *Parameters*

- * id: If given, only a single shared block with this ID will be fetched.
+ * id: If given, only a single saved block with this ID will be fetched.

-### receiveSharedBlocks
+### receiveSavedBlocks

-Returns an action object used in signalling that shared blocks have been received. `results` is an array of objects containing:
+Returns an action object used in signalling that saved blocks have been received. `results` is an array of objects containing:
- - `sharedBlock` - Details about how the shared block is persisted.
+ - `savedBlock` - Details about how the saved block is persisted.
  - `parsedBlock` - The original block.

 *Parameters*

- * results: Shared blocks received.
+ * results: Saved blocks received.

-### saveSharedBlock
+### saveSavedBlock

-Returns an action object used to save a shared block that's in the store to the REST API.
+Returns an action object used to save a saved block that's in the store to the REST API.

 *Parameters*

- * id: The ID of the shared block to save.
+ * id: The ID of the saved block to save.

-### deleteSharedBlock
+### deleteSavedBlock

-Returns an action object used to delete a shared block via the REST API.
+Returns an action object used to delete a saved block via the REST API.

 *Parameters*

- * id: The ID of the shared block to delete.
+ * id: The ID of the saved block to delete.

-### updateSharedBlockTitle
+### updateSavedBlockTitle

-Returns an action object used in signalling that a shared block's title is to be updated.
+Returns an action object used in signalling that a saved block's title is to be updated.

 *Parameters*

- * id: The ID of the shared block to update.
+ * id: The ID of the saved block to update.
  * title: The new title.

 ### convertBlockToStatic

-Returns an action object used to convert a shared block into a static block.
+Returns an action object used to convert a saved block into a static block.

 *Parameters*

  * clientId: The client ID of the block to attach.

-### convertBlockToShared
+### convertBlockToSaved

-Returns an action object used to convert a static block into a shared block.
+Returns an action object used to convert a static block into a saved block.

 *Parameters*